Engine Disassembly 327 Chevy

 Small-block Chevy cylinder heads are attached with 17 head bolts.
 After all the bolts are removed (make sure you've removed all 17) the head has a tendency to stick to the block and head gasket.
 Again, a light tap with a hammer usually jars them free.

 A small-block Chevy has three different length bolts.
 To keep the head-bolts together and in order, I took a piece of cardboard and punched 17 holes in each of them with a phillips screwdriver.

-Upon cylinder-head removal, I was glad to see brand-new pistons and smooth cylinder walls.
-Marvel Mystery Oil was poured into the open bores.
-I let them soak for over a week before even trying to hand-turn the crank.
+Upon cylinder-head removal, I poured some Marvel Mystery Oil into the open bores.
+As a precaution, I let them soak for over a week before trying to hand-turn the crank.

 If any of your lifters appear stuck, don't force them out.
 In most cases it's just varnish - pour some Marvel Mystery Oil (or other penetrating fluid) on them and let them soak for a day or two.

 Once they've loosened, if they're still a little stubborn to remove, crank the engine (slowly by hand) until they pop up a bit.
 Even the most stubborn lifter will come out without force.

-There is a lifter removal tool that mechanically expands as you extend an internal thread section, forcing two hooked edges to expand outward, into the the snap ring groove or retainer spring in the internal groove.
+There is a lifter removal tool that mechanically expands as you extend an internal thread section, forcing two hooked edges to expand outward, into the snap ring groove or retainer spring in the internal groove.
 I've always had been able to remove lifters with patience and penetrating fluid.

 Harmonic Balancer Removal

 There are three bolts holding the crank pulley to the damper - this engine also had a harmonic balancer bolt.
 327 crankshafts never came from the factory with a harmonic balancer bolt, but it was, and still is, a popular upgrade.
 The crank needs to be held in place while this large bolt is removed.
 I used a flywheel holder while a helper loosened the crank bolt.